Skip to main content

 • “The world itself tries to create atmosphere with NPC chatter, the hum of vehicles and drones moving by, but it ultimately falls flat.”

-• “The atmosphere isn't there; this isn't it.”
+• “The atmosphere isn't there, this isn't it.”

 • emotional

-14 mentions Positive Neutral Negative
+16 mentions Positive Neutral Negative

 • “Story - great story, loved the development and its twists and emotional attachment.”

-• “As said, Mindseye is more than anything else a high-adrenaline, high-speed, playable sci-fi action movie with a cool protagonist and high production values: great animation and cinematic cut scenes, a soundtrack that is doing a good job in immersing you into what’s happening on the screen, well-written dialogues and cool characters with excellent voice acting, and overall a nice, action-packed and emotional story.”
+• “As said, Mindseye is more than anything else a high-adrenaline, high-speed, playable sci-fi action movie with a cool protagonist and high production values: great animation and cinematic cut scenes, a soundtrack that does a good job in immersing you into what’s happening on the screen, well-written dialogues and cool characters with excellent voice acting, and overall a nice, action-packed and emotional story.”

 • “Mindseye is a fever dream mashup of games that I swear I have played before, optimized horrendously, while suffering from a boring story along with an identity crisis.”